Shawongazi7/Hello-Social/README.md

 -   **Authentication**: Login/Signup logic checks against hardcoded or mock credentials/data.
 -   **Feed Data**: Post data is typically loaded from mock data sources or hardcoded lists within the repository or data provider layer (`lib/app/data/providers/` or mock repository implementations).
 This allows for UI development and testing without backend dependency.

-## Assumptions and Limitations

--   **Backend Simulation**: All backend interactions are simulated within the app code.
-No actual network calls are made to a real server.
--   **Limited Features**: The app focuses on core social media functionalities (Authentication, Feed display, Post creation, Liking).
-Features like comments, real-time updates via sockets, user profiles, search, notifications, etc., are not implemented.
--   **Scalability**: While MVVM and GetX offer good structure, optimizations for handling very large datasets or complex real-time features would be needed in a production scenario.
--   **Error Handling**: Basic error handling might be present, but comprehensive error management (e.g., specific network error handling, user feedback for all failure cases) might be limited due to the simulated backend.

-6. Push to the branch (`git push origin feature/your-feature-name`).
-7. Open a Pull Request.

-Please provide a clear description of your changes in the Pull Request.

-**(Optional: Add specific contribution guidelines, code style links, etc.)**